Ekultek/WhatBreach/README.md

  - WhatBreach takes advantage of [hunter.io](https://hunter.io/)'s API (requires free API token) this allows simple and effective domain searching and will provide further information on the domain being searched along with store the discovered results in a file for later processing
  - WhatBreach takes advantage of pastes from [pastebin.com](https://pastebin.com/) that have been found from HIBP.
 It will also provide a link to the paste that the breach was seen in and is capable of downloading the raw paste if requested
  - WhatBreach takes advantage of [databases.today](https://databases.today/) to download the databases off the website.
 This allows a simple and effective way of downloading databases without having to search manually
- - WhatBreach takes advantage of [weleakinfo.com](https://weleakinfo.com/)'s API (requires free API token) this provides an extra search for the email in order to discover even more public breaches
  - WhatBreach takes advantage of [emailrep.io](https://emailrep.io/)'s simple open API to search for possible profiles associated with an email, it also dumps all information discovered into a file for further processing

 Some interesting features of WhatBreach include the following:

  - Ability to detect if the email is a ten minute email or not and prompt to process it or not
  - Check the email for deliverable status using hunter.io
  - Ability to throttle the requests in order to help prevent HIBP from blocking you